jlbouchot/CSPDEs/README.md

 Compressed-sensing based approximation of solutions to high-dimensional operator equations

 -----------------------------------
 This toolbox is provided as is so far.
-There is absolutely no guarantee that it will work on any of your problems!
+There is absolutely no guarantees that it will work on any of your problems!
 -----------------------------------

 DISCLAIMER: This is a python package relying on the FEniCS solver.
 I will *not* provide assistance with installing FEniCS (but will happily help with your particular problem regarding this implementation, ellipticity conditions, or any compressed sensing remarks)